Members of the Kilkenny Archaeological Society broadcast short pieces on Kilkenny history on local radio stations.

 all three houses & courtyards

-Rosemary Barnes portrays the background of John Lavery, creator of the two paintings on the West wall in the Phelan room.
+Rosemary Barnes portrays the background of John Lavery, creator of the two paintings in the Cronin room.

-Phelan Room (Rothe’s reception room) in the first house: Lavery paintings.
+Cronin Room (portrait gallery) in the second house: Lavery paintings.

 Paddy Neary relates the background of the ten civic families who ruled Kilkenny from the 14th to 17th century.
 He points out where to find traces of them in Kilkenny today.

 Tomb monuments in churches in Kilkenny

 Paddy Neary tells you about the life of the Banim Brothers who went to school in Rothe House in the early 19th century.
 In their book “Fr.
 Connell”, they describe the predecessor of the spiral staircase in the 2nd house.